JetBrains/teamcity-documentation/topics/build-files-cleaner-swabra.md

 <td>

-Files cleanup
+Files clean-up

 </td>

 <td>

-Select whether you want to perform build files cleanup, and when it will be performed.
+Select whether you want to perform build files clean-up, and when it will be performed.

 </td></tr><tr>